KeshavSoodDeakin/KeshavSoodDeakin.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-#title: "An Effective and Feasible Traceback Scheme in Mobile Internet Environment"

 collection: Selected publications
 #permalink: /publication/2009-10-01-paper-title-number-1
 #excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
-#date: 2009-10-01

 #venue: 'Journal 1'
 #paperurl: 'http://academicpages.github.io/files/paper1.pdf'
 # citation: 'S. Yu, K. Sood and Y. Xiang, "An Effective and Feasible Traceback Scheme in Mobile Internet Environment," in IEEE Communications Letters, vol. 18, no. 11, pp. 1911-1914, Nov.
 2014, doi: 10.1109/LCOMM.2014.2361864..'